 This short description is definitely not enough to make a wise choice.
 You should carefully read about the main pros and cons of native, hybrid and web apps.

 The native approach is just too expensive for the MVP concept.
-You should start with a cheaper alternative and move to native later on when your project starts generating stable revenue.
+To cut cost for your marketplace development, you should start with a cheaper alternative and move to native later on when your project starts generating stable revenue.

 Step 5.
 Move on to advanced features

 If you’ve come this far - congratulations!
 Unfortunately, most startups fail early due to various reasons.
 But a successful MVP launch and user feedback already make your project one of the few candidates for success.